 I say this after visiting East Africa extensively, from Ethiopia to Rwanda.

-Rolling hills, verdant valleys kissed by the myst of rainforest, elusive wildlife, birds painted by a riot of colour, life unfolds beautifully with everyday mundane.
+Rolling hills, verdant valleys kissed by the mist of rainforest, elusive wildlife, birds painted by a riot of color, life unfolds beautifully with everyday mundane.

 But wildlife is not exclusive to Uganda.
 Neighboring Serengeti and Masaimara have a more attractive image with relatively stable government.
 Uganda borders with Congo who has not had a restful time in recent history that lasted for 5 years straight.